sahiliamsso/docs/source/admin-guide/saml.md

 to use for single sign-on (SSO):

 - If you have an application that already supports SAML, use SAML.
-- If you need to support your customers or partners authentication requirements, use SAML.
+- If you need to support user login at an external IDP (like a customer or partner IDP), use SAML.
 - If you have a mobile application, use OpenID Connect.
 - If you are writing a new application, use OpenID Connect.